astropy/astropy/docs/timeseries/index.rst

 curve constructed by binning X-ray photon events.
 This class supports equal-size or uneven bins, and contiguous and non-contiguous bins.
 As for
 |SampledTimeSeries|, initializing a |BinnedTimeSeries| can be done in the same
-ways as initializing a |Table| object (see :ref:`astropy-table`), but additional arguments related to the times should be specified.
+ways as initializing a |Table| object (see :ref:`Data Tables <astropy-table>`), but additional arguments related to the times should be specified as described below.

 Equal-sized contiguous bins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^